-On Valentine’s Day, we look into two of the luxury industries that have come to expect huge profits on this hyper-consumerized occasion.
-We begin with chocolate.
+On Valentine’s Day, we look at one luxury industry that has come to expect huge profits on this hyper-consumerized occasion: chocolate.
 A scathing new report by veteran journalist and author Christian Parenti says hardly any progress has been made in the cocoa industry’s pledges to address child labor.
 We host a debate between Parenti and William Guyton, president of the World Cocoa Foundation. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 JUAN GONZALEZ: Today is Valentine’s Day.
 Yes, it’s a time for love, chocolate, flowers, candlelight dinners and diamonds.
 But it’s also noted for hyper-consumerism.
 The National Retail Federation expects total spending across the country today to top $17 billion.
 Today, we look a little deeper into chocolates and diamonds, two of the main luxury industries that have come to expect huge profits on Valentine’s Day.